 ☑ UNDERSTAND THE ENDLESS AISLE

-Even as shoppers wander the aisles, they’re using their smart phones to read reviews and search out testimonials.
+Even as shoppers wander the aisles, they’re using their smartphones to read reviews and search out testimonials.
 Omni-extension means in-store customers are now browsing an endless aisle of purchase opportunities.
 Understanding how the look and feel of a big box retailer extends from the in-store experience to online (and vice versa) is important.
 This, in turn, informs the best way to position your product within that retailer’s world when it comes to the PLR.

 ☑ FIND A MENTOR

 Who’s going above and beyond in your category—both in-store and online?
 Looking at best-of-class sites can help you understand how to extend the sale and how to educate the consumer.
-It’s not enough to offer great in-store merchandizing in your PLR.
+It’s not enough to offer great in-store merchandising in your PLR.
 To win, you have to show a deep understanding of the factors that lead to purchase.
-For example, research for large-scale purchases are now done well before the consumer ever sets foot in the store.
+For example, research for large-scale purchases is now done well before the consumer ever sets foot in the store.
 What methods/tactics do you have to address this?
 Find brands that are doing it well and then, figure out how to do it better.

 Most manufacturers are already doing some level of qualitative research.
 But, they show up in a PLR with the same information as everyone else.
 Winning a PLR requires a deeper dive into the demographics, psychographics, buying behaviors, and gaps in market and hierarchy systems (by consumer segment and by product).
 Comprehensive quantitative research accomplishes all of this.